Manor Hill House is licensed as a venue for Civil Marriages and Civil Partnerships.

 |Summer Room with additional guests in the Marquee||up to 150 guests|

-Please note: the maximum numbers are inclusive of the two registrars, the photographer and any musicians present.
+Please note: the maximum numbers are inclusive of the happy couple, two registrars, the photographer and any musicians present.

 Worcestershire Registration Services now offer two new options, a Bespoke Service and an Enhanced Service which can help you to make your day even more personal.
-With these services you can have more music, have your ceremony outside or include more readings and involvement from family and friends.
+With these services you can have more music or include more readings and involvement from family and friends.

 Music can play an important part of your ceremony.
 You are welcome to arrange live performances whether classical strings, guitar or vocal.
 Alternatively, our recommended DJs will co-ordinate the playing of recorded music and if requested are happy to help in your selection.
 Civil Ceremonies typically last about half an hour.